careercup/CtCI-6th-Edition-JavaScript/README.md

 ## Instructions

-- This repository contains JavaScript attempts on interview questions listed in Gayle Laakmann McDowell's Cracking the Coding Interview.
+- This repository contains JavaScript attempts on questions listed in the book.

 - At Gayle's request, the files only contain code, and do not contain the actual questions.
 For the questions, please support Gayle by purchasing the [book](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850).

 - Under each JavaScript file, there are tests to check that the code is working as expected.
 To optimize for accessibility by other programmers, I used simple logging to test the functions.
 To run the tests, just cd into the folder containing the .js file and run `node <fileName>.js` to run the tests.

+- The code could use more tests and optimization, as well as time/space complexity analysis for each question.

 - If you see any improvements to be made to the code, please feel free to amend and send me a pull request.

-- The code could use more tests and optimization, as well as time/space complexity analysis.

 ## List of Coding Questions: